lszeremeta/yarspg/README.md

 If you want to help build YARS-PG parsers for other languages, please follow the [ANTLR4 documentation](https://github.com/antlr/antlr4/tree/dev/doc) and create a pull request.

 See the ``README.md`` file in each parser directory for more details.
-Ready to use parsers are also available in the [releases](https://github.com/lszeremeta/yarspg/releases).
+Ready to use parsers are also available in the [Releases](https://github.com/lszeremeta/yarspg/releases)'s assets.

 ## Testing grammar